Are Facebook Ads for churches effective? Is using Facebook for churches still a good idea even if you're not paying for ads?

 The management will take much less time, so this could be done by your pastor, church staff or church leadership.

 If you can’t find a volunteer within your congregation, don’t worry.
 There are plenty of individuals looking to gain Facebook ad experience and have a burning desire to help faith organizations.
 You can find these people online.

-Even though you might be able to find someone that has experience with Facebook Ads for churches, you’ll want to give them some guidance.
-Chances are, you probably won’t be able to find someone with a ton of experience within your congregation or Catchafire.
+Even though you might be able to find someone who has experience with Facebook Ads for churches, you’ll want to give them some guidance.
+Chances are, you probably won’t be able to find someone with within your congregation or Catchafire who has a ton of experience.
 Most of the people interested in this opportunity will be looking to gain experience and knowledge.
-And that’s ok, as long as you give them a guide that explains the ins and outs of Facebook Ads for churches.
+And that’s OK, as long as you give them a guide that explains the ins and outs of Facebook Ads for churches.

 In the following sections, we outline the steps and best practices they should follow to get started.
 By following these guidelines of Facebook for churches, they’ll be able to build successful campaigns.